 Dear CCWG-Accountability members, participants and co-chairs,

-This submission is in response to your group’s recent publication of your third draft proposal (the “Third Draft Proposal”), open for public comment on 30 November 2015.
-We submit these comments in our capacities as co-chairs of the Cross Community Working Group to Develop an IANA Stewardship Transition Proposal on Naming Related Functions (CWG-Stewardship).
+We write in response to your group’s recent publication of your third draft proposal (the “Third Draft Proposal”).
+We have prepared this in our capacities as co-chairs of the Cross Community Working Group to Develop an IANA Stewardship Transition Proposal on Naming Related Functions (CWG-Stewardship).
 References below are to the main body of the Third Draft Proposal, unless otherwise indicated.
-We have also indicated below where we previously raised a comment in our comment letter response to your group’s publication of its second draft proposal (the “Second Draft Proposal”).
+We have also indicated below where we previously raised points in response to your group’s publication of its second draft proposal (the “Second Draft Proposal”).

 First, we would once again like to confirm the quality of the ongoing coordination and collaboration between the co-chairs of our respective groups since the CCWG-Accountability commenced its work.
 Each of our groups has been regularly updated as to progress made, including the interdependency and interrelation between our work, and this has led to the regular exchange of key correspondence to develop and formalize the linkage.
 As CWG-Stewardship co-chairs, we have discussed with the CCWG-Accountability co-chairs on a regular basis key aspects of the work of both groups.

 The CWG-Stewardship final transition proposal submitted for approval to the chartering organizations on 11 June 2015 is significantly dependent and expressly conditioned on the implementation of ICANN-level accountability mechanisms by the CCWG-Accountability.
-Specifically, as recognized in the Third Draft Proposal, the CWG-Stewardship final transition proposal sets forth ICANN accountability requirements regarding community empowerment mechanism, budget, IANA function reviews, separation process, appeals mechanism, and post-transition IANA (PTI), as well as fundamental bylaws.
-As a result of these dependencies and conditionality, while this document is being submitted through the public comment process and takes the form of a public comment, it should not be viewed as merely a public comment.
-Rather, this document should be viewed as an element of the agreed-upon working methods of the CWG-Stewardship and the CCWG-Accountability in determining whether the Third Draft Proposal meets the conditions and requirements of the CWG-Stewardship final transition proposal.
-In that regard, we kindly request confirmation that the CWG-Stewardship comments reflected in this document are addressed in the next CCWG-Accountability draft proposal in order to ensure that the next draft proposal addresses all the CWG-Stewardship dependencies.
+Specifically, as recognized in the Third Draft Proposal, the CWG-Stewardship final transition proposal sets forth ICANN accountability requirements regarding Community Empowerment Mechanism, PTI Budget, IANA Function Reviews, Separation Process, Appeals Mechanism, and Post-Transition IANA (PTI), as well as Fundamental Bylaws.
+Therefore, this document is and should be viewed as an element of the agreed-upon working methods of the CWG-Stewardship and the CCWG-Accountability in determining whether the Third Draft Proposal meets the conditions and requirements of the CWG-Stewardship final transition proposal.
+In that regard, we kindly request confirmation that the CWG-Stewardship comments reflected in this document are addressed in the next version or variation of the CCWG-Accountability proposal in order to ensure that this next version or variation of the proposal addresses all of the CWG-Stewardship dependencies.

 Our comments focus on the specific ICANN accountability requirements set forth in the CWG-Stewardship final transition proposal: